-Sexual Harassment and Misconduct Policy Training - Every college employee is required to attend annual training related to the college Sexual Harassment and Misconduct, and Mandatory Reporting policies.
 Through this training, employees are notified of their responsibilities under the law and college policy.
-Employees are required to take this training in person every four years, and through an online training program in other years.
 This training also includes information on the Clery Act, including discussion of the responsibilities of campus security authorities (CSAs).

 Clery Act Training - Through annual Sexual Harassment and Misconduct Policy Training, employees are advised of the role and responsibilities associates with Clery Act CSAs (Campus Security Authorities).
-In addition, employees of Public Safety, Residential Life, and other employees as deemed appropriate receive in depth CSA and Clery Act familiarize training annually.
+In addition, employees of Public Safety, Residential Life, Student Life, and other employees as deemed appropriate receive in depth CSA and Clery Act familiarize training annually.